by Carolyn Thomas ♥ @HeartSisters

 These symptoms – called angina pectoris – can appear not only in the chest area but anywhere from neck to navel, such as the jaw, throat, or upper abdomen, and can be associated with discomfort in the shoulders, neck, head, left or right (or both) arms.
 Angina typically comes on with exertion, and eases up with rest.

 Cardiologist Dr. Richard Fogoros reminds us that “these symptoms can last from less than a second to days or weeks, can occur frequently or rarely, and can occur sporadically or predictably.
 With such a broad definition, you can see why the term ‘chest pain’ is in itself of little help to doctors.”

 Study results on the absence of chest pain in women during heart attack vary widely, from 8-42%.
-For example, as Florida cardiologist Dr. John Canto explained to me (December 3, 2016):
+For example, as Florida cardiologist Dr. John Canto explained to me a few years ago:

 Cardiologist Dr. Sharonne Hayes, founder of the Mayo Women’s Heart Clinic told me that she now prefers to “focus less on symptom DIFFERENCES (which multiple studies suggest are few and can’t be relied upon for diagnosis) and more on symptom RECOGNITION by both patients and physicians, which continues to contribute to disparities in outcomes.”

 Angina can also occur in the absence of any coronary artery disease.
 Up to 30% of people with angina with a heart valve problem called aortic stenosis, which can cause decreased blood flow to the coronary arteries from the heart, can have angina.
 People with severe anemia may have angina because their blood doesn’t carry enough oxygen.
 People with thickened heart muscles need more oxygen and can have angina when they don’t get enough.

 When it comes to chest pain, Dr. Fogoros adds that it’s important to keep in mind that chest pain is merely a symptom, not a diagnosis.